cheesesamwich/Glide/README.md

 - A new privacy blur feature that blurs potentially sensitive information (usernames, profile pictures, channel names) when not hovered on the client.
 - And much more!

 **Note:** With the release of the 3AM Plugin, the theme will be deprecated.
-The focus will shift from heavily documenting the code to providing a user-friendly UI for configuration within the plugin.
+This also means that other modded Discord clients will no longer be able to support 3AM.
+The shift will move from heavily commenting the code to offering a user-friendly plugin configuration.
+The goal is to enhance user customization through an intuitive configuration UI *within* the plugin.

 Stay tuned for updates!
 Meanwhile, here's a sneak peek:
 ![3AM Plugin Preview](https://media.discordapp.net/attachments/1165110465509195798/1188948768599576749/image.png?ex=659c61d4&is=6589ecd4&hm=6f0113b097cc0d02ea84d4c45f6bf20c5ce161119dee008a87c2c3e9f34bd5b7&=&format=webp&quality=lossless&width=616&height=671)